brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

 Just ran out of time.

-We plan to continue hacking on this until we can get a viable MVP running on the live network.
+We plan to continue hacking on this until we can get it running on the live network.

 ## Table of contents